 You won’t find any hotkeys on the tablet, but there’s an onscreen keyboard that you can pull up if you like to access shortcut commands on the display directly.
 If that’s not quite enough customization for you, you can get the optional ExpressKey Remote for more programmable shortcut buttons to boost your workflow speed.

 The 2K 1920 x 1080px HD screen resolution accounts for pin-sharp details, and the 87% of Adobe RGB for vibrant color representation.
-For higher color performance, there are the larger Cintiq Pro 24 with 99% and the Cintiq Pro 32 with 98% of Adobe RGB color gamut.
+For higher color performance, there are the larger Cintiq Pro models with up to 99% of Adobe RGB color gamut.

 Best Wacom Tablet with Screen below $2000